5 research-backed tips to actually make your new year's resolutions stick.

 How can we avoid the all-too-human tendency to set unrealistic New Year’s resolutions, get depressed as we regress to our mean, and return to the same-old unproductive habits that keep us from living the life we want to live?

-Here are 5 research-driven and counter intuitive tips to help you set the right commitments in 2020:
+Here are 5 research-driven and counter intuitive tips to help you set the right commitments in the new year

 1. Create an if-then plan.

-Action: For the 2020 goal(s) you select, plug in the following: If ____, then ____
+Action: For the new year goal(s) you select, plug in the following: If ____, then ____

 - If it’s 9:30 PM, then I will study Mandarin for at least 25 minutes.